Elmahrosa/Teos-Bankchain-Mobile/README.md

 # TEOS BankChain Mobile (Complete)

-This repository contains:
-- FastAPI backend with users, wallets and transactions (SQLite)
+This repository contains FastAPI backend with users/wallets/transactions and an Expo mobile app.
-- React Native (Expo) mobile app with Login, Dashboard and Wallet screens
-- Docker and CI config